Skip to Main Content

 More help

-Start by highlighting the key content words and phrases (the main ideas) present in your task or question.
-These tell you what you need to find out or address.
+Read your assignment task or question and highlight the key content words and phrases (the main ideas) present.
+These tell you what you need to find out more about or investigate further.

 For example, this question has three main ideas: